CyberReboot/vent/docs/source/core_and_plugins.rst

 elasticsearch
 =============
-Indexes text for full text search.
 Enables comprehensive text search of syslog.

 file_drop
 =========
 Watches the specified directory for any new files.
 If a new file is added, it is added to a ``redis`` queue.

+.. _networktap-label:

 network_tap
 ===========
-A container that will watch a specific nic using **tcpdump** to output pcap files based on what was monitored.
-Has an interface located in ``System Commands -> Network Tap Interface``.
+A container that will watch a specific nic using ``tcpdump`` to output pcap files based on what was monitored.
+Has an interface located in ``System Commands -> Network Tap Interface`` in the main action menu.
 The interface has five available actions:

 - **Create**: Create a new container with a specified nic, tag, interval (in *seconds*), filter, and iterations.
 The container is also automatically started on creation.
-- **Start**: Start a network tap container.
-Uses the settings specified in ``create`` to run.
+- **Start**: Start a network tap container if it is exited.
+Will run with the same options given to the container in ``create``.
 - **Stop**: Stop a network tap container.
 - **List**: Show all network tap containers.
 Will return container's ID, if the container is running or not, and the tag provided in ``create``.